spinalcord/Lgt-MVC/README.md

 # Lgt-MVC
 A lightweight fast MVC like framework written in php.
+Please leave a star :).

 ## File Structure
 - `router.php`: Contains the Router class responsible for routing requests.